-- 2.5.2.5.1 Care Coordinators who serve Enrollees within the DoA Persons who are Elderly HCBS Waiver, DHS-DRS Persons with a Brain Injury HCBS Waiver, DHS-DRS Persons with HIV/AIDS HCBS Waiver, DHS-DRS Persons with Disabilities HCBS Waiver, or HFS Supportive Living Program HCBS Waiver must meet the applicable training requirements set forth in Appendix K. - 2.5.2.6 Care Coordination Assignment and Change Request. - 2.5.2.6.1 The Contractor shall assign every Enrollee to a Care Coordinator with the appropriate experience and qualifications based on an Enrollee's assigned risk level and individual needs (e.g., communication, cognitive, or other barriers). - 2.5.2.6.2 The Contractor must have a process to ensure that an Enrollee or caregiver is able to request a change in his or her Care Coordinator. - 2.5.2.7 Care Coordinator Caseloads.
+- 2.5.2.5.1 Care Coordinators who serve Enrollees within the DoA Persons who are Elderly HCBS Waiver, DHS-DRS Persons with a Brain Injury HCBS Waiver, DHS-DRS Persons with HIV/AIDS HCBS Waiver, DHS-DRS Persons with Disabilities HCBS Waiver, or HFS Supportive Living Program HCBS Waiver must meet the applicable training requirements set forth in Appendix K. - 2.5.2.6 Care Coordination Assignment and Change Request. - 2.5.2.6.1 The Contractor shall assign every Enrollee to a Care Coordinator with the appropriate experience and qualifications based on an Enrollee's assigned risk level and individual needs (e.g., communication, cognitive, or other barriers). - 2.5.2.6.2 The Contractor must have a process to ensure that an Enrollee or caregiver is able to request a change in his or her Care Coordinator.

+- 2.5.2.7 Care Coordinator Caseloads.
 The Contractor must include a sufficient number of Care Coordinators with the background and training to serve low, moderate, and high-risk Enrollees, based on an analysis of the population to be served in accordance with Section 2.6.2.
 Care Coordinators responsible for Enrollees with varying risk levels shall have their overall caseload weighted and a blended overall caseload limit set, taking into account the location of the Enrollee.
 The maximum weighted caseload for a Care Coordinator is 600 with low risk weighted as one (1), moderate risk weighted as four (4), and high risk weighted as eight (8).
-CMS and the Department may review existing caseloads at any time and require a change in methodology or an Enrollee's assignment to a caseload.
+CMS and the Department may review existing caseloads at any time and require a change in methodology or an Enrollee's assignment to a caseload. - 2.5.2.7.1 Caseload Standards.
+Caseloads of Care Coordinators shall not exceed the following standards on average during the calendar year:

-- 2.5.2.7.1 Caseload Standards.
-Caseloads of Care Coordinators shall not exceed the following standards on average during the calendar year: - 2.5.2.7.1.1 High Risk Enrollees.
-Enrollees identified as needing intensive Care Management services - 1:75 - 2.5.2.7.1.2 Moderate Risk Enrollees.
-Enrollees identified as needing supportive Care Management services - 1:150 - 2.5.2.7.1.3 Low-Risk Enrollees.
-Enrollees identified as needing prevention and Wellness Programs - 1:600 - 2.5.2.7.1.4 For Enrollees in the Persons with Brain Injury waiver or the Persons with HIV/AIDS waiver, the caseloads shall not exceed 1:30. - 2.5.2.7.2 Care Coordinator Contact Standards.
+- 2.5.2.7.2 Care Coordinator Contact Standards.
 Care Coordinators shall maintain contact with Enrollees as frequently as appropriate.
-Care Coordinators who provide Care Management to High Risk Enrollees, who are not receiving HCBS Waiver services, shall have contact with such Enrollees at least once every ninety (90) days unless less frequent contact is requested by the Enrollee Care Coordinators providing Care Management to Enrollees receiving HCBS Waiver services shall maintain contact as follows, but in no case less often than required by the HCBS Waiver, or other applicable Medicaid requirements, then in effect: - 2.5.2.7.2.1 Persons who are Elderly Waiver: The Care Coordinator shall have a face-to-face contact with the

-Enrollee in the Enrollee's home not less often than once every ninety (90) days.
+Care Coordinators who provide Care Management to High Risk Enrollees, who are not receiving HCBS Waiver services, shall have contact with such Enrollees at least once every ninety (90) days unless less frequent contact is requested by the Enrollee Care Coordinators providing Care Management to Enrollees receiving HCBS Waiver services shall maintain contact as follows, but in no case less often than required by the HCBS Waiver, or other applicable Medicaid requirements, then in effect: - 2.5.2.7.2.1 Persons who are Elderly Waiver: The Care Coordinator shall have a face-to-face contact with the Enrollee in the Enrollee's home not less often than once every ninety (90) days.
+2.5.2.7.2.2 Persons with Brain Injury: The Care Coordinator shall have contact with the Enrollee in Enrollee's home not less often than one (1) time per month.